A fund manager in the ‘90s described biopharma investing as walking through a minefield blindfolded.

 How often will I receive SanCurrents' Calls to Action?
 How will they be delivered.

-Since we have no shortage of ideas, we issue 2 calls to action per month, one around the beginning of the month and one at about the midpoint of each month.
+Since we have no shortage of ideas, we issue 3 actionable reports per month, one around the beginning of the month, on in the middle, and one at about the end of each month.
 You will receive your alerts via email.

 What will I get with my Calls to Action?